 Vivec (a.k.a.
 Vehk, V'Vehk, Vehk and Vehk)

-Bad Ass: In the backstory, he taught the Dunmer how to breath water and then flooded the island to kill the Akaviri invaders.
+Badass: He taught the Dunmer how to breath underwater and then flooded the island to kill the Akaviri invaders.

-Barrier Maiden: He is the only member of the Tribunal still using his power to maintain the Ghostfence.
-He has all but retreated completely from the affairs of mortals in order to conserve his power.
+Barrier Maiden: A male example.
+He's the only member of the Tribunal still using his power to maintain the Ghostfence.
+He's all but retreated completely from the affairs of mortals in order to conserve his power.

 Hermaphrodite: Typically referred to as a male, though.
 It's important to his mythic role as the Trickster/Stranger figure, where Sotha Sil is male (Clockwork King of the Three-And-One) and Almalexia is female (Face-snaked Queen of the Three-And-One).

-Supporting Leader: Becomes one towards the end of the main quest when he passes the Wraithguard on to the Neravarine.
-He rescinds the order to kill/arrest the Neravarine and passes on his knowledge of how to destroy the Heart of Lorkhan, the source of Dagoth Ur's (and the Tribunal's) divinity.
-He also orders the Ordinators and Buoyant Armigers inside Ghostgate to aid the Neravarine in any way they can.
+Supporting Leader: Becomes one towards the end of the main quest when he passes the Wraithguard on to the Nerevarine.
+He rescinds the order to kill/arrest the Nerevarine and passes on his knowledge of how to destroy the Heart of Lorkhan, the source of Dagoth Ur's (and the Tribunal's) divinity.
+He also orders the Ordinators and Buoyant Armigers inside Ghostgate to aid the Nerevarine in any way they can.

 "Merciful Healing Mother and Goddess of the Dunmer."
 Formerly Nerevar's wife and one of the members of the Tribunal.
 Resides in her temple in the city of Mournhold.

-Action Girl: Oh my yes.
-In the backstory (revealed by several in-game books, the 2920 series in particular) she banished Mehrunes Dagon in after an epic battle when he was summoned to destroy Old Mournhold.
+Action Girl: In the backstory (revealed by several in-game books, the 2920 series in particular), she banished Mehrunes Dagon after an epic battle when he was summoned to destroy Old Mournhold.
 She (along with Wulfharth and the Underking) defeated the forces of Ada'Soom Dir Kamal at Red Mountain during the Akaviri invasion of Morrowind.
-In-game, she is also one of the toughest opponents you will face.
+In-game, she's also one of the toughest opponents you'll face.

 The Chick: In the Chimer's war with the Dwemer in the backstory.
 Nerevar, the other Tribunes, and Dagoth Ur filled out the rest of the band.

 Did You Just Punch Out Cthulhu?: Justified.
-She, like Vivec, has not been able to replenish her divinity for several centuries.
-Also, if battled after completely the main game's main quest, her ties to divinity are severed with the destruction of the Heart of Lorkhan.
-See Brought Down to Normal above.
+She, like Vivec, hasn't been able to replenish her divinity for several centuries.
+Also, if battled after completing the main game's main quest, her ties to divinity are severed with the destruction of the Heart of Lorkhan.
+See Brought Down to Badass above.

-Nice Job Fixing It, Villain: One of the quests she gives the Neravarine is to reforge the original Nerevar's blade TrueFlame, presumably to use against a deranged Sotha Sil.
-However, SHE is the villain, and basically gave one you one the best swords in the game.
-Guess which weapon most players use to defeat HER?
-Go on, guess!
+Nice Job Fixing It, Villain: One of the quests she gives the Nerevarine is to reforge the original Nerevar's blade TrueFlame, presumably to use against a deranged Sotha Sil.
+However, she's the bad guy, and basically gave one you of the best swords in the game.
+It doesn't take a genius to figure out what to do.

-Uriah Gambit: Sends the Neravarine to kill Sotha Sil, who is already dead by Almalexia's hand.
+Uriah Gambit: Sends the Nerevarine to kill Sotha Sil, who was already dead by Almalexia's hand.
 Sotha Sil's clockwork city contains dozens of strong fabricants and numerous deathtraps.
-Then, when the Nerevarine survives those, while alone in Sotha Sil's clockwork city, she tries to kill the Neravarine herself.
+Then, when the Nerevarine survives those, while alone in Sotha Sil's clockwork city, she tries to kill the Nerevarine herself.

 "The Magnus, Wizard-Mystic God of the Dunmer."
 The last survivor of the minor house Sotha, former member of the Psijic Order (or at least a prominent associate,) and one of the members of the tribunal.
 Resides, withdrawn from the world, in his magical clockwork city.

-With Great Power Comes Great Insanity - Debatable.
+With Great Power Comes Great Insanity: Possibly.
 He was always the most reclusive member of the Tribunal, and the least concerned with the affairs of mortals.
-Whether or not he ever actually went "insane" prior to his death at the hands of the actually crazy Almalexia cannot be known.
+Whether or not he ever actually went "insane" prior to his death at the hands of the actually crazy Almalexia is unknown.